FREQUENTLY ASKED QUESTIONS

 When should I arrive for my train?

-We strongly recommend arriving no less than 30 minutes prior to your scheduled departure to allow time to park your vehicle, use the restroom, pickup/purchse tickets, shop in our museum store and relax!
+We strongly recommend arriving at least 30 minutes prior to your scheduled departure to allow time to park your vehicle, use the restroom, pickup/purchse tickets, shop in our museum store and relax!

 What kind of train is it?